Ms Terese Henning

 |Fax||+61 3 6226 7623|

 Ms Henning co-ordinates the Evidence and Criminology units.
 She has been awarded teaching merit certificates for both.
 She is concerned to encourage active learning by students.
 The learning process in these courses is designed to this end.
-She also co-cordinates Criminal Procedure, and has lectured in Criminal Law and Professional Conduct.
+She also co-ordinates Criminal Procedure, and has lectured in Criminal Law and Professional Conduct.
 In 2008 she contributed to the Human Rights course.

 - Finessing the Fair Trial for Complainants and the Accused: Mansions of Justice or Castles in the Air" (with Hunter J) in Roberts P and Hunter J (eds) Criminal Evidence and Human Rights: Reimagining Common Law Procedural Traditions, (Hart Publishing, 2012)